When it comes to getting softened water every day and every hour, no device will help you like the best dual tank water softener.

 Because tanks need to regenerate sooner or later, the tanks need to separate their duties.
 For example, when one tank goes into the regeneration phase, the other has to do the softening – and vice-versa.

-That’s why dual-tank softeners offer a 24/7 operation, as they allow users to receive constant water supply without a single second of interruption.
+That’s why dual-tank softeners offer a 24/7 operation, as they allow users to receive a constant water supply without a single second of interruption.

 Advantages & Disadvantages of Dual Tank Water Softeners